nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 a x2 improvement on user time, and nearly as much on wall clock. we'll take it. if interested, see further optimizations in [go, rust, and c](https://github.com/nathants/bsv/tree/master/experiments/cut).

-a final optimization we can make is to work with less data. since we know we only care about the first 5 columns, we can slice that out upstream.
+a final optimization we can make is to work with less data. since we know we only care about the first 5 columns, we can drop unused data upstream.

 ```bash
 >> time cat /tmp/taxi.csv | cut -d, -f1-5 > /tmp/taxi.csv.slim